Social Recruiting for Small Businesses: An Ultimate Guide

 Social recruiting is the process of finding new employees by advertising on and reaching out through social media, personal networks, and job search websites.
-It is increasingly a strategy employed by companies of all sizes, as it helps employers connect quickly and easily with potential applicants and candidates.
+It is increasingly a strategy that companies of all sizes employ, as it helps employers connect quickly and easily with potential applicants and candidates.

 This article covers the benefits of social media recruiting, as well as how to implement a social recruiting strategy (from identifying the appropriate platforms to evaluating your success) and best practices for getting the most out of your efforts.